EMPLOYEE BENEFITS

 COMPENSATION

 The salary range for this role is prorated based on a full time salary range of $50,000 - $105,000 and is dependent on experience and credentials.
+Compensation will be prorated based on the duration of the assignment.
+This is a temporary position, no benefits.

 Laguna Blanca School does not discriminate based on gender, race, color, national origin, religion, creed, age, disability, marital or familial status, sexual orientation, veteran status, or any characteristic that is legally protected under applicable local, state, or federal law.
 This nondiscrimination policy includes but is not limited to admission, financial aid, educational programs, athletics, and employment.